How to Get Tickets To The Uffizi Gallery

 The other way to get a guided tour of the museum is to hire an actual guide or join a guided tour with a guide who will take you through the museum and explain everything as you go.
 This is what we did when we visited and we couldn’t have made a better choice.

 There are several third-party sights offering guided tours including GetYourGuide and Take Walks.
-Some of them only go to the Uffizi Gallery, others are part of a longer tour of the city or of a visit to other museums too.
-These are the best options.
+Some of these tours only go to the Uffizi Gallery, others are part of a longer tour of the city or of a visit to other museums too.

-Semi-private Uffizi Gallery tour – an excellent tour if you prefer a small group.
+Semi-private Uffizi Gallery tour – This is an excellent tour if you prefer an even smaller group.
 It lasts 1.5 hours after which you have time to explore the museum on your own.
+Again, I recommend the latest tour in the day.

-Early Entry Skip the Line Uffizi Tour & Palazzo Vecchio – a great option to see both attractions which are close to each other.
+Early Entry Skip the Line Uffizi Tour & Palazzo Vecchio – This guided tour by Take Walks is a great option to see both the Galleria degli Uffizi and the Palazzo Vecchio, which are close to each other.
+You’ll be able to skip the line in both museums.

 Uffizi Tickets